xbach/docs/trezor-apps/wordpress.rst

 - Connect your TREZOR, confirm the action on your device and enter your PIN
 - Finish the pairing by entering your Wordpress password

-From now, you will be able to Sign in with TREZOR and **never again worry that your password might be stolen by a keylogger**.
+From now, you will be able to Log in with TREZOR and **never again worry that your password might be stolen by a keylogger**.
 Go ahead, log out and try it!

 .. image:: images/wordpress02.png